Forced silo discharge: Simulation and theory

 The power $W_{\rm d}$ dissipated during the motion of the plates in plane shear is simply given by $W_{\rm d}=\sigma_{xz} A v$, where $A$ is the total area of a plate.
 Hence, the dissipated power can be written as $W_{\rm d}=\mu(I)\sigma_{zz} A v$.
 In this expression, the effect of the properties of the granular material on dissipation comes only through $\mu(I)$ since $\sigma_{zz}$, $A$ and $v$ are set externally in the experiment.

-It has been shown that $\mu(I)$ follows a universal curve for all granular materials as long as the particle--particle friction is high enough (roughly above $0.4$) \cite{dacruz2005}.
+{For spherical grains, it has been shown that $\mu(I)$ follows a universal curve as long as the particle--particle friction coefficient $\mu$ is high enough (roughly $\mu > 0.4$) \cite{dacruz2005}.
 However, this curve depends on geometrical factors such as dimensionality \cite{azema2014}.
-Interestingly, in the quasistatic limit (i.e., $I\ll1$, with $I<0.01$ being a typical criterion used for practical purposes, the value of $\mu(I=0)$ becomes unique to all granular materials for a given geometry.
-Therefore, the dissipated power becomes independent from the details of the particle--particle interactions.
+Interestingly, in the quasistatic limit (i.e., $I\ll1$, with $I<0.01$ being a typical criterion used for practical purposes), the value of $\muI \equiv \mu(I=0)$ converges to a value that is fairly insensitive to material properties such as $\mu$ (provided that $\mu>0.4$), restitution coefficient and Young's modulus.
+Therefore, the dissipated power becomes fairly independent from the details of the particle--particle interactions for spherical grains.}

-We postulate that the flow inside a discharging silo can be modeled in a similar way to the simple plane shear geometry.
-Let us consider the shear induced by the side vertical walls highlighted in green in Fig.~\ref{fig:lineas1}.
-In the cylindrical silo geometry, the confining pressure can be taken as $\sigma_{rr}$, the driving velocity as the velocity of the free surface of the granular column $v=2v_{\rm cm}$ and the ``plate area'' as the area of contact $\pi \Ds 2 z_{\rm cm}(t)$ between the grains and the lateral silo walls.
+We postulate that the flow inside a discharging silo can be modeled in a similar way to the simple plane shear geometry. {Let us consider the concentric shear due to the velocity gradient in the radial direction between the side vertical walls, highlighted in green in Fig.~\ref{fig:lineas1}, and the vertical axis of the silo.} In the cylindrical silo geometry, the confining pressure can be taken as $\sigma_{rr}$, {the characteristic driving velocity along the silo axis} as the velocity of the free surface of the granular column $v=2v_{\rm cm}$ and the ``plate area'' as the area of contact $\pi \Ds 2 z_{\rm cm}(t)$ between the grains and the lateral silo walls.